Dennisman219/ds_portfolio/portfolio.md

 - What models are available for classification
 - Validating the performance of a model

+My most used sources are the [sklearn documentation](https://scikit-learn.org/) and the slides from this minors lectures.

 ### Terminology
 I created the following list of definitions of terms used most often in our project: